dunnkers/python-uv-devcontainer/README.md

     Alternatively, enter <kbd>Ctrl+Shift+P</kbd> and select **Dev Containers: Reopen in Container**.

+3. **Wait for setup to finish**

     Upon opening the Devcontainer, setup will start.
-Wait for the setup to finish.
+Wait for the setup to finish before continuing.

     ![alt text](<docs/Screenshot 2025-04-23 at 18.00.10.png>)

-3. **Select Python interpreter**
+4. **Select Python interpreter**

     Enter <kbd>Ctrl+Shift+P</kbd> and select **Python: Select Interpreter**.